jaspersim/jaspersim.github.io/_pages/publications.md

 Sim, J. H. (2015, May).
 Language dominance and accent variation: a phonetic study of two groups of educated Malay speakers of Singapore English.
 Presented at the Experimental Phonetics and Phonology seminar, University of Cambridge.

 ## Work in progress

-- Influence of caregiver input and language experience on lateral acquisition in preschoolers
 - Variation in stop voicing contrast in Singaporean caregivers and their preschoolers